hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 ### Setting a Tooling Strategy

-(TBD - add notes from case studies 4 and 5)

-- tooling strategy including automation
-- may need to be radical in order - e.g. asking H12 How Long? early - even first - to understand whether you are working with short term tactics or a long term strategy - how much effort to put into the strategy and the tool choice
+A tooling strategy may include tool and also automation, and may include in-house, open source and vendor tools.

+During the Case Studies to evaluate the heuristics, we watched two different situations where they were used to help with the strategy for tooling and automation.
+The two case studies were:

+- a consultant planning a tooling strategy for customers chooing tools to acquire - intending to look at vendor or open source;
+- a consultant working with an in-house team to agree the tooling strategy for building tools and automation for an enterprise organization.

+We noticed that the heuristic ordering may be quite radically different in these contexts; it could even be worth asking "H12 How long will the tool(s) be used?" before any other question in order to understand whether a long term strategy or short term tactics are required.
+How much effort is it worth putting into a tooling strategy partly depends on how future-facing it needs to be.

+H01 Why? and H02 Who? will still be vital questions, and with H03-H06 enable the strategy to consider roles, team and individual growth, and communication.
+The context questions may be focused on one specific context - a particulat organization or enterprise - and within that context, questions H07 to H11 will be more or less applicable depending on the complexity of the context.

+The order of the heuristics could be for example:
-- H01 Why? and H02 Who? will be vital
+- H12 -> H01 -> H02 -> H07
-- how to think about roles, growth, etc...
-- inhouse and consultancy usage may be different
+- then revisit H02 -> H03 -> H04 -> H06
+- then revisit H01 -> H05
+- then revisit H07 -> H08 -> H09 -> H10 -> H11 -> H12

 [Back to Top](#TopofPage)